roajonny/common/docs/source/requirements/low_level_reqs.rst

    *Derived Requirements* could be *Key Requirements* which need to be further elaborated and specified before they're useful from a digital design / verification perspective

+   Requirements at this level typically have *Specifications*, which are the black-box behavioral models that design teams design to, and verification teams generate their simulation harness + test cases

    A :doc:`traceability` is helpful for visualizing the hierarchy of requirements